-- 1. Conducting a housing assessment to identify the beneficiary's preferences related to housing (e.g., type, location, living alone or with someone else, accommodations needed, and other important preferences), and their needs for support to maintain housing, including: - a.
-Access to housing; - b.
-Meeting the terms of a lease; - c.
-Eviction prevention; - d.
-Budgeting for housing/living expenses; - e.
-Obtaining/accessing sources of income necessary for rent; - f.
-Home management; - g.
-Establishing credit; and - h.
-Understanding and meeting the obligations of tenancy as defined in the lease terms. - 2.
-Assisting the beneficiary to view and secure housing as needed, which may include arranging for and providing transportation; - 3.
-Assisting the beneficiary to secure supporting documents/records, completing/submitting applications, securing deposits, and locating furnishings; - 4.
-Developing an individualized housing support plan based upon the housing assessment that: - a.
-Includes short and long term measurable goals for each issue; - b.
-Establishes the beneficiary's approach to meeting the goal; and - c.
-Identifies where other provider(s) or services may be required to meet the goal.
+- 1. Conducting a housing assessment to identify the beneficiary's preferences related to housing (e.g., type, location, living alone or with someone else, accommodations needed, and other important preferences), and his/her needs for support to maintain housing including:

+- a.
+Access to housing;

+- b.
+Meeting the terms of a lease;

+- c.
+Eviction prevention;

+- d.
+Budgeting for housing/living expenses;

+- e.
+Obtaining/accessing sources of income necessary for rent;

+- f.
+Home management;

+- g.
+Establishing credit; and

+- h.
+Understanding and meeting the obligations of tenancy as defined in the lease terms.

+- 2. Assisting the beneficiary to view and secure housing as needed, which may include arranging for and providing transportation;

+- 3. Assisting the beneficiary to secure supporting documents/records, completing/submitting applications, securing deposits, and locating furnishings;